How to Use Location Based SMS Marketing (Examples Included)

 How do you do location-based advertising?

-There are many different strategies for location-based advertising using both digital and physical methods to initiate marketing plans centered around a customer’s physical location.
+There are many different strategies for location-based advertising using both digital and physical method.
 Usually, location-based advertising means taking specific consumer data and using that to send mobile messages or ads based on where a customer currently is.

 How can advertisers use location data?